The Best $1,000 High-End Home Theater PC Build – July 2021

 If you want to build the best home theater PC (HTPC) for under $1,000, this is the system for you!
 The $1,000 High-End 4K Home Theater PC Build may be sleek and compact, but it packs in plenty of impressive gear.
 It features a stylish design that will blend in perfectly with the rest of your AV components, which is great for keeping other members of your household happy.
 Behind that unimposing façade, however, lies the power of a seriously tricked-out PC!

-For June 2021, the $1,000 High-End 4K HTPC Build features the awesome Intel Core i5-11400, a six-core, 12-thread CPU that offers fantastic processing power for the price, and more importantly, great onboard graphics, 50% faster than previous-gen Intel graphics.
+For July 2021, the $1,000 High-End 4K HTPC Build features the awesome Intel Core i5-11600K, a six-core, 12-thread CPU that offers fantastic processing power, and more importantly, great onboard graphics, 50% faster than previous-gen Intel graphics.
 The best part: HDMI 2.0 is now enabled via the 500-series motherboard we recommend, which is a huge benefit to HTPC users, as it allows full 4K/60Hz output to a TV.
-To keep the Core i5 processor cool and quiet, we recommend an excellent upgraded low-profile CPU cooler.
-In terms of RAM, we recommend a full 16GB, which will provide plenty of breathing room for any high-end task, including video production.
+To keep the Core i5 processor cool and quiet, we recommend an excellent low-profile CPU cooler.
+In terms of RAM, we recommend a full 16GB of DDR4-3200, which will provide plenty of breathing room for any high-end task, including video production.

 Throughout this guide, we list product links to Amazon, Newegg, or B&H for our US readers, and our Amazon links will auto-convert for readers in Canada, the UK, and parts of the EU.
 As always, we’d appreciate if you’d use our product links, which helps support continued development of this and all of our buyer’s guides.